 Read on to learn a little more about this country and whether the coffee that it produces is something you should try the next time you need to get a bag of coffee.

-History of Coffee in Costa Rica
+The Beginning of Coffee in Costa Rica

 Costa Rica is pretty well known for a few things; mountain ranges, perfectly conical volcanos, pristine beaches, an equatorial climate, dense jungle and, most importantly (to the coffee world at least), sweet coffee with crisp and vibrant acidity.
 When one digs into a new bag of Costa Rica, you can be pretty sure the coffee will be sweet and will have the vibrancy of a fresh green apple.